IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 in the interval \[(B-A)/2,B\].

-In the example {{pvd_example}}, the delay field value is 5, this means that host calculates its delay by choosing a random number between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.
+In the example {{pvd_example}}, the delay field value is 5, this means that the host calculates its delay by choosing a random number between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.